XiangyuLiCCA/CP1-HOMEWORK-3/README.md

 -10 is the thickness of the land, and height-10-random(h) means that each time the repainted grass grows from a point 10 pixels from the bottom edge, it is also to ensure that the grass grows from the surface of the land.

+What's the point of an object?

+put the data inside.

+What's an example of a range you might use for the map function?

+if you waht re-maps a number from one range to another.
+Such as if you want the background is red when your mouse cursor is on the left, the background color turns white when the mouse cursor moves to the right.

+What line of code would give me a random year in the last century?